Skip to content

 My Colorectal Cancer Consultant

-My Colorectal Cancer Consultant is an online tool designed to provide patients with metastatic colorectal cancer and their caregivers with information about potential treatment options that they can discuss with their treating oncologist.
+My Colorectal Cancer Consultant is an online tool designed to provide patients with metastatic colorectal cancer and their caregivers with information about potential systemic (drug) treatment options that they can discuss with their treating oncologist.
 In patients with stage IV (metastatic) colorectal cancer, the cancer has spread to distant organs, such as the liver or lungs.

 Is This Tool for Me?